ev3dev/edu-docs/docs/workflow/development-workflow.md

 The essential components for developing on the Host are:
 * [Integrated Development Environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) or Editor
->While it is not the intention of this guide to recommend any particular IDE, since it is highly subjective regarding which is the *best* (and this is often a contentious debate); you may want to take a look at [Eclipse](http://www.eclipse.org/), which provides an open source, cross-platform everything-including-the-kitchen-sink IDE that is highly extensible and has support for various plugins relevant for cross-platform development.
+>While it is not the intention of this guide to recommend any particular IDE, since it is highly subjective regarding which is the *best* (and this is often a contentious debate); take a look at [List of IDEs](https://github.com/ev3dev/ev3dev/blob/ev3dev-stretch/docs/programming/ides.rst) to find an IDE which is suited to your programming language, OS and development style.

-* Cross-compiler Toolchain
+* Development Toolchain
->ev3dev has packaged the relevant GCC Cross-compiler Toolchain in [Docker](https://www.docker.com/what-docker) containers to simplify the installation of a POSIX-compliant development environment for the Host.
-* Project Build Tools (we assume the use of [Makefiles](https://en.wikipedia.org/wiki/Makefile) for managing compilation)
+> See [Toolchain Selection](#toolchain-selection) for information relevant to your chosen programming language
 * Remote Access program (we assume use of [OpenSSH client](https://en.wikipedia.org/wiki/OpenSSH) to login to the EV3 Platform remotely)
 * Executable Program Downloader from PC to Target (e.g., OpenSSH provides `scp` (Secure Copy) for transferring files)
 * Cross-Debugger (usually comes with the Cross-compiler Toolchain, but can also be provided as part of the IDE)